AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

   </figcaption>
 </figure>

 We should also emphasise here that although both the perceptron and logistic regression have linear decision boundaries, they can become capable of dealing with non-linearly separable classes via feature mapping, i.e. by employing a non-linear basis function as we saw in the previous section.
-However, there are some non-linear problems where feature mapping do not solve it non-linearity where we need a built-in non-linearity in the model.
+However, there are some non-linear problems where feature mapping do not solve its non-linearity where we need a built-in non-linearity in the model.
 In addition, as we saw in Unit 4 that fixed basis functions are restrictive in terms of adaptability that we might want to infuse in our models in order to automatically discover the best basis for the problem in hand instead of the analyst choosing the type of the basis needed.
 Below we show schematic representation of logistic regression.

 <figure role="group">
   <img src="../images/DS_IMG152.jpg" alt="Schematic representation of the Logistic Regression as a linear models for classification with basis." />
   <figcaption>
-    <p><strong>Figure 5.30.</strong> Schematic representation of the Logistic Regression as a linear models for classification with basis.</p>
+    <p><strong>Figure 5.30.</strong> Schematic representation of the Logistic Regression as a linear model for classification with basis.</p>
   </figcaption>
 </figure>

 We denote $y\left(\mathbf{x}_{n}, \mathbf{w}\right)$ as  $y_{n}$ to simplify the notation.

 Logistic models tackle **binary class problems** so we have two potential target outputs.
-In this case, it is more useful to represent (cncode) the target outputs $t_{n}$ as a binary target from the set $\{0,1\}$ which goes along with the model output $y_{n}$ that is in $] 0,1[$ (as per the sigmoid function range).
+In this case, it is more useful to represent (encode) the target outputs $t_{n}$ as a binary target from the set $\{0,1\}$ which goes along with the model output $y_{n}$ that is in $[0,1]$ (as per the sigmoid function range).

 The **classification decision** can be made based on the value $y_{n}$